 This law insures that you and your family's information will be confidential, even among family members.
-If you want the Financial Aid Office to discuss your information with parents, spouses or guardians, please make the appropriate indication on your 2019-2020 Undergraduate Fee Schedule and Promissory Note.
+If you want the Financial Aid Office to discuss your information with parents, spouses or guardians, please complete the "Authorization to Release Financial Aid/Student Account Data" form.